Song-Tianxiang/vim-plug-config/README.md

 ## Modifications

 - **Vim9 Only:** This plugin currently supports Vim9, with all Lua and NeoVim-related content removed.
-If you are a NeoVim user and are looking for versions or alternatives specifically designed for NeoVim, you might be interested in [lazy.nvim](https://github.com/folke/lazy.nvim)
+If you are a NeoVim user, you might be interested in [vim-plug-config](https://github.com/ouuan/vim-plug-config) and [lazy.nvim](https://github.com/folke/lazy.nvim).
 - **Different:** Add command completion to `PlugConfig` and `PlugLoad`, removed `PlugConfigEditUnderCuror`.

 ## Credits